jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     })(window.Coresight);
     ```

 1. Let's start by building out the required parts of the new symbol.
+The `typeName` is the internal name that PI Coresight will use to register this symbol.
+It must be unique among all PI Coresight symbols. `datasourceBehavior` is used to specify the number of search results that can be used to create this symbol.
+The options are `None`, `Single`, `Multiple`. `None` is used for static, i.e. not data driven symbols. `Single` is used for a symbol that is based on one PI tag or attribute. `Multiple` is used for a symbol that is based on multiple PI tags, attributes or elements.

     ```javascript
     (function (CS) {